-If you refrigerator’s ice cube maker is producing ice that tastes bad or smells funny, here are possible causes and solutions:
+We hear this all the time, “why does my ice smell?”.
+If your refrigerator’s ice cube maker is producing ice that tastes bad or smells funny, here are possible causes and solutions:

-Replace it.
+Replace the filter.
 Refrigerator water filtration system filters should be replaced at least every six months.
 Depending on usage, you may need to replace your refrigerator water filter more frequently.
 Read your refrigerator owner’s manual for instructions specific to your model.